 Most evening-lighted parades in Iowa happen during the month of December – but if you’re looking for a lighted parade during warmer weather, be sure to check out the nightly evening parades during the annual Tulip Festival.

-During the Tulip Time Festival in Pella, they hold two parades each day: an afternoon 2:30 pm parade and an evening lighted parade that starts at 8:30 pm.
-Last night I made the trip over to Pella to check out the evening activities and parades.
-Here’s a quick recap of my experience.
+During the Tulip Festival, they hold two parades each day: an afternoon 2:30 pm parade and an evening lighted parade that starts at 8:30 pm.

-I arrived in town at about 6 pm.
+During my last visit to the evening lighted parade, I arrived at about 6 pm.
 I parked on a side street near the Sunken Gardens.
 This gave me a chance to take in that location and the rest of downtown, as it’s only two blocks away.

 After capturing some photos at the Sunken Gardens, I then walked over to Central Park.
 First on the list was to check out the stars of the show – the tulips.
 The tulip beds at Pella are always incredible, with such vibrant colors.

 As they played the national anthem to kick things off, I headed over to the grandstand area.
 This was followed by a few short speakers – and the introduction of not only the Pella Tulip Court – but also the court from Orange City, Iowa.
 If you’re heading to Orange City, I recently put together a guide for first-timers to the Orange City Tulip Festival.
 After the speakers, the children took to the streets in their costumes and wooden shoes for their traditional Dutch dances.
 Every so often, the announcer would then send the kids into the crowds to get volunteers to join them in the streets.